bopeterson/WemosButton/README.md

 Download and put WemosButton-folder + files in Arduino/Libraries

-Include in your skecth with
+Include the library in your sketch with

 ```cpp
 #include "WemosButton.h"